Exohayvan/atsuko/commands/README.md

 Sets the current channel as the counting channel.

-## connect_channel

-Connect a the current channel to the relay channels.
-(It's like a large groupchat across servers!)

-Usage:
-`!connect_channel`

-## disconnect_channel

-Disconnect the channel connected to the relay channels.

-Usage:
-`!disconnect_channel`

 ## random

 Returns a random item.
 Currently you can use the following: image, color, number, emoji, or anime.